DEMONSTRATORS

 The SCREAM Demonstrator

-Material: Acrylic Glass, 3d Prints, UV Prints, Electronics
+Material: Acrylic Glass, 3D Prints, UV Prints, Electronics

-This demonstrator illustrates how a concept of color perception extending beyond traditional visual stimuli is possible.
-This is achieved by translating the intensity of color differences between two photographs of Edvard Munch's The Scream—one from 1938 and the other from 1971—and embedding these differences into a 3D print that functions as a topographical data map.The data map is read by a distance-measuring sensor, which sends readings of the height differences to a microprocessor.
-The microprocessor then uses these values to produce a captivating display of light and sound, reminiscent of the painting's emotional world.
-Visitors experience this through the vivid colors of the sunset and the intense sound of an emotional scream.
+This demonstrator explores how color perception can extend beyond conventional visual stimuli.
+It translates the intensity of color differences between two photographs of Edvard Munch’s The Scream — one from 1938 and the other from 1971 — into a 3D print functioning as a topographical data map.
+The data map is read by a distance-measuring sensor, which sends information about height differences to a microprocessor.
+The microprocessor then transforms these values into a vivid display of light and sound inspired by the emotional world of the painting.
+Visitors encounter this through the colors of the sunset and the intensity of an expressive scream.
 More Info >

 VR CHROMA